Frequently Asked Questions

 The Law Society of BC requires that the identity of their clients is verified.
 Just like every professional, a lawyer is obligated to know his or her client, to understand the client's financial dealings in relation to the retainer, and to manage any risks arising from the professional business relationship with the client.
 Similarly, when you go to a Bank or a Doctor you are required to show ID and, of course, clarify how you will pay for the services.
 For example, a medical clinic will ask for your MSP card for two reasons:

-How your GP will be paid for the doctor's consultation.
+2. to confirm your GP will be paid for the doctor's consultation.

 What ID can I use?